raizapamelacaiza/raizapamelacaiza.github.io/_pages/teaching.md

   <br><br>

 - Mar – Apr 2024. _Informality in the Streets_.
 Maastricht University.
-  - Coordination of theoretical sessions and fieldwork on informality, poverty, and labor inclusion in Bogotá.
+  - Coordination of theoretical sessions and fieldwork on informality, poverty, and labor inclusion in Bogotá
   <br><br>